Changissnz/a_little_bit_on_the_cultural_self_and_association/README.md

 ## A Little Bit On The Cultural Self and Association
 ## written by Richard Pham

-The self. you and I would say to each other, is based around the individual, that is, you and I are discrete entities.
+The self, you and I would say to each other, is based around the individual, that is, you and I are discrete entities.
 But during dialogue, the sentiment might be unifying enough for the shared vision.
 From the vision is there, the path, in a sea of many choices.
 To alter or derail this path is unseemly, yes,